garrandall/popular-music-data/tracks/can-t-you-just-see-me-aretha-franklin.md

 Can't you just see me
 (Can't you just see her)
-Ooh ooh, can't you just see me now
+Ohoh can't you just see me now
 (Can't you just see her)
 Can't you just see me, girls
 (Can't you just see her)